Internet in Israel: Internet censorship

 In August 2009 no evidence of filtering was found by ONI in all areas.

 Shas, a religious party in Israel, came up with an Internet filtering law, only making pornographic Internet site access permissive for users who identify themselves as adults and request not to be subject to filtering.
 In February 2008 the law passed in its first of three votes required, however, the government's law committee declined it.

 In 2010 and 2011, Israel Police issued directives to all Internet service providers in Israel, including cellular providers, to block certain gambling websites.
 The ISPs complied with the order, even though its legality was unclear – both regarding the legality of using gambling sites in Israel, and the legality of the police ordering the blocking of websites.
 In 2012, the court ruled both that blocking websites, in principle, violated freedom of speech laws; and that the police directive itself was illegal.

+In 2024 a law – aimed at Qatari news channel Al Jazeera – was implemented allowing minister of communications to order ISPs to block access to websites of foreign news networks.